QuiltMC/rfcs/specification/0002-quilt.mod.json.md

 |--------------|----------|---------|
 | Array/Object/String | False    | `"*"`   |

+A version, or complex set of versions that can be tested against for matches.

+It is an error to specify multiple constraints that conflict with each other (where no version would match the whole specifier).

+It is an error if the resulting version specifier matches every version, and isn't the single string `"*"`.

 #### String

 Should be a single [version specifier](#version-specifier) defining the versions this dependency applies to.